 Public retirement systems face a big challenge: overseeing disability benefits.
 Many don’t have the capacity to employ a team of onsite qualified clinicians experienced in evaluating disability claims who can serve as an independent medical review board.

-UMass Medical School provides quality, cost-effective, timely, and comprehensive Medical Board Review Services to public retirement systems.
-Our team processes upwards of 40,000 applications annually for state agencies and public retirement systems that include the Missouri Local Government Employees Retirement System (LAGERS) and Washington State Department of Retirement Systems.
+Commonwealth Medicine provides quality, cost-effective, timely, and comprehensive Medical Board Review Services to public retirement systems.
+Our team processes upwards of 40,000 applications annually for state agencies and public retirement systems that include the Missouri Local Government Employees Retirement System (LAGERS), the Tennessee Consolidated Retirement System, and the Washington State Department of Retirement Systems.
+Because of our technical expertise, we were selected in 2018 as a consultant/preferred vendor for U.S. Social Security Administration Short Term Policy Research and Evaluation call orders.
 As state employees working in a publicly funded medical school, we understand the service mission of public retirement systems.

 Our onsite team approach consists of a unique combination of clinical and administrative capabilities: